-Appendix E: Exemption of Responsibility of the Monteverde Institute for Refusal of Medical Recommendations Form l, (first and last names), exempt the Monteverde Institute from any responsibility related to any result of my decision to not follow medical recommendations.
-I understand , , , , ation in the Montevede Institute itinerary and that I will not be able to participate in any programm ed activity.
-I take responsibility for all costs incurred for, including but not limited to: medical care, trar sportation, lodging, and food. (signature) (date) (date) (identication document number)
+Appendix E: Exemption of Responsibility of the Monteverde Institute for Refusal ()f Medical Recommendations Form

+1 (first and last names), exempt the Monteverde Institute from any

+also cancels my pa any programmed a ed to any result of my decision to not follow medical recommendations.
+I understand this ticipation in the Monteverde Institute itinerary and that I will not be able to participate in ctivity.
+I take responsibility for all costs incurred for, including but not limited to: medical, lodging, and food.

+(signature)

+(date)

+(identication document number)